 failmode - Either "safe" or "secure", defines the behavior of the system when Duo's service cannot be contacted.
 When set to "safe", authentication attempts will be permitted if primary authentication succeeds.
 When set to "secure", all users' authentication attempts will be rejected.

 client - The mechanism that the Authentication Proxy should use to perform primary authentication.
 This should correspond with a "client" section elsewhere in the config file.
-Set "ad_client" to use Active Directory for primary authentication.
-Make sure you have an
+Set this value either to ad_client to use Active Directory for primary authentication OR to duo_only_client to utilize Authentication Proxy for secondary authentication only.

 port - Port on which to listen for incoming RADIUS Access Requests.
 By default, the proxy will listen on port 1812.

-5. Configure RAS to communicate with DUO: RAS Console → Farm → Connections → Second Level Authentication Tab.
-Chose the option to use Duo (RADIUS) and click on Settings:
+5. Configure RAS to communicate with Duo: RAS Console → Farm → Connections → Second Level Authentication Tab.
+Choose the option to use Duo (RADIUS) and click on Settings:

 6. Configure connection settings: